SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Connection-Profiles.md

 ## What is Saved

-Connection profiles store the following selections.
+Connection Profiles store the following selections.

 ### Common